mishelld/Ex1__OOP/README.md

                 self._position = c.getDest()

-# Returns the time length that will take the elevator to arrive to the call's source,
-    # inculding the time complition of it's current calls.
+# Returns the time length that will take the elevator to arrive to the call's source,inculding the time complition of it's current calls.
     def timeToArrive(self, call):
         currPos = self._position
         time = 0